What is Software Metering?

 Software metering is the practice of tracking when, how often, and by whom software applications are used across an organization

-Metering provides the usage data essential for license optimization, compliance verification, and cost reduction
+Metering provides the usage data essential for licence optimization, compliance verification, and cost reduction

 Key metrics include execution frequency, active usage time, last-used dates, and user context